IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Allocates The number of requests to allocate a new vnode for an object rather than reusing an existing vnode structure that represented another object.
 Deletes The number of times a request was made to delete a vnode from the cache.
 Total osi_getvnode Calls The number of times that DSFS paired one of its vnodes with the corresponding z/OS UNIX structure.
 Osi_getvnode is a z/OS UNIX function.
 The following fields are related to this field.
-· High resp.
+Â· High resp.
 Count of times that DSFS finds a high response time (greater than 1 second) for an osi_getvnode call.

 Chapter 10. z/OS system commands 73

 MODIFY DSFS QUERY,LOCK
-· Avg Call Time.
+Â· Avg Call Time.
 Average response time in milliseconds of osi_getvnode calls that DSFS makes.
 Total SAF Calls The number of times that DSFS makes a SAF call related to security checking of application access to data sets.
 These calls could be to set up or tear down a security context to represent a requesting user or make a security query of some sort.
 The following fields are related to this field.
-· High resp.
+Â· High resp.
 Count of times that DSFS finds a high response time (greater than 1 second) for a SAF call.
-· Avg Call Time .
+Â· Avg Call Time .
 Average response time in milliseconds of SAF calls that DSFS makes.
 Additionally, the QUERY,LFS command shows the performance of its internal metadata cache that is used to cache directory contents and other utility file system disk structures.
 It caches entire blocks from the utility file system data set, where a block is 8 K in size.
 The description of these fields is as follows.
 Buffers The number of 8 K buffers in the cache.
 K Bytes The total number of bytes in the cache (number of buffers multiplied by 8 K).